 Garage @ Xplicit Computing

-This page is useful to current and future teammates, as a sort of centralized linking page to relevant XCOMPUTE info and infra.
+This page is useful to current and future teammates, linking to relevant XCOMPUTE paths and infra.
 Some of this is fully-operational, while other aspects are listed as R&D areas.
 The purpose of this page is to generally education the state and trajectory of XCOMPUTE so that we may attract teammates aligned with our vision.Background

 Prototype FDM LES simulations from Space Energetics LLC kicked off R&D in 2011-2014.
 This family of 2D Matlab CFD and E&M codes are considered the "X1" prototype.
 "X2" then applied the C++11 spec and evolved through requirement capture and engineering process.
 In 2020, C++20 was standardized and the foundations of XC and XCOMPUTE technologies were defined.
-It took three small teams a decade to reach the premiere public release in late Dec 2025.
+It took three small teams a decade to reach the premiere public release in Feb 2026.

 Introduction